davidjerleke/embla-carousel/CONTRIBUTING.md

 - **`Test case:`** Create one by forking the following [CodeSandbox](https://codesandbox.io/s/embla-carousel-loop-false-oyols).
 - **`Demonstrate:`** Make sure the test case clearly demonstrates the issue.
 - **`Do not:`** Provide a link to a production site.
 That's not a test case.
+- **`Create a Pull Request:`** If you want to solve the bug, please make sure the branch name follows this pattern `bug/branchname-goes-here`.

 Your code will be used as part of an open source product if merged.
 By submitting a Pull Request, **you are giving your consent** for your code to be integrated into Embla Carousel as part of an open source product.